haixuanc/haixuanc.github.io/_posts/urls-in-html.markdown

 ``` html
 http/https://external-site.com/images/surprisepng
 ```
-depending on the protocol used by the server who is serving the containing webpage.
+depending on the scheme used by the server who is serving the containing webpage.

-Protocol-less URLs can avoid the attempts of sending request over HTTP while the containing webpage is being served over HTTPS.
+Scheme-less URLs can avoid the attempts of sending request over HTTP while the containing webpage is being served over HTTPS.

 ## References